- What is University Health Services (UHS)?

-Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist, psychiatrists, psychologists, social workers and certified medical assistants.
-Plus, specialists in areas such as acupuncture, mind/body medicine, obstetrics and gynecology, orthopedics and sports medicine have office hours at UHS.
+Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist and certified medical assistants.
+Plus, specialists in areas such as acupuncture, obstetrics and gynecology, orthopedics and sports medicine have office hours at UHS.

 Our services include an eye care and optical center, radiology, physical therapy, allergy, travel medicine and specialty clinics right here on campus.

 Bring your health insurance card with you each time you come to UHS.
 If you’re covered under your parents’ insurance, ask them for a copy of the card; you’ll receive an ID card if you purchase the SHBP.